1870:

 • 2nd April: The Midland Railway’s line to the colliery opened for mineral traffic.

-• Nov, Dec: 2 non-fatal accidents reported
+• Nov & Dec: 2 non-fatal accidents were reported

 1878: